-In this intestacy rules UK update we take a look at how to avoid intestacy by using a ‘common tragedy clause'.
+In this intestacy rules UK update we take a look at how to avoid intestacy by using a ‘common tragedy clause’

 People tend to think that the intestacy rules only apply where someone has not made a will.
 However, that is not correct.
-The intestacy rules also apply where someone has made a will, but their will fails to specify how an estate should be distributed in particular circumstances.
+The intestacy rules can also apply where someone has made a will, but their will fails to specify how an estate should be distributed in particular circumstances.

-Whilst survivorship clauses are regularly used in wills they cannot cater for every eventuality.
+While survivorship clauses are regularly used in wills they cannot cater for every eventuality.
 Situations can still arise where it is unclear who should benefit from the estate and it can make an already difficult time worse when it appears that the testator’s wishes cannot be followed.
 Common tragedy clauses may well become more common in light of the media coverage of the Cousins family tragedy, but it is likely to take some time.